Lemon Verbena Extract Is the Latest Trendy Ingredient Said to Improve Sleep

 Dr. Ingles says lemon verbena is ideal as a fragrant tea that is soothing to smell and taste.
 You can either grow the plant and use fresh leaves or buy or dry your own.
 Participants in the study took 400mg of standardized lemon verbena extract, which will be much more potent than tea.
 Look for standardized herbal extracts with at least 24% verbascoside and 28% total phenylpropanoids.

-Other Herbs and Foods for Sleep
+Other Herbs and Foods to Improve Sleep

 Dr. Ingles also suggests trying other herbs that help promote better sleep, such as lemon balm, passion flower, kava kava, chamomile, and California poppy.
 Other foods and herbs that may boost melatonin production include: